puxin71/speech-tracker/README.md

 * Cloud object store
 * MySQL
 * Postgresql
-* or other Cloud hosted databases
+* or the best suited database for the application

 ## Installation